How to Challenge a SPED School Transfer Recommendation in Singapore

 What if the independent assessment agrees with the school's recommendation?

 Then SPED may genuinely be the better placement for your child.
-The goal is not to avoid SPED at all costs — it is to ensure the decision is based on proper assessment, adequate intervention history, and informed parental consent.
+The goal is not to avoid SPED at all costs — it is to ensure the decision is based on proper assessment, adequate intervention history, and informed parental participation.
 SPED schools provide mandatory IEPs, specialist staff, and structured curricula that some children need and thrive in.

 Get Your Free Singapore Parent Rights Quick Reference